‘Beware the Ides of March’-The Romans were wary of March, especially the 15th of March for one reason.

 The sunset years are the most important phase of one’s life, where financial sufficiency is of paramount importance.
 This is because of the lack of regular earning by way of monthly income.

 Hence early pension planning in advance is crucial.
-One could start SIPs in equity mutual funds early say in 25-30 years age group.
+One could start SIPs in equity mutual funds early say in the 25-30 years age group.

 As retirement approaches, shift to debt funds gradually.
 The final accumulated corpus can be moved to less risky debt mutual funds.